ApachePointObservatory/stui/ROPackage/README.txt

 Prerequisites:
 - Python 2.3 with Tkinter
-- Numeric (for RO.Astro only)
-- numarray
+- numpy
 - pyfits (for RO.DS9 only)

-I hope to transition from Numeric and numarray to numpy around mid-2007.
+Note: version 2.1 is the first version to use numpy instead of numarray and Numeric.

 Installation: